domdomdidom/capstone_public/README.md

     Customer type is more important that a customer's order history Our students churn at a higher rate than most

   This is all well and good, but the real business use case of this project is forecasting a new customer's lifetime, where we have limited information about them.
 We had access to way less features for this task and we weren't able to use NMF to identify those latent features.
 Using a GradientBoostRegressor, we were able to improve predicting new customers lifetimes by 15%.
+Take a look at the Partial Dependency Plots above to see how the top 6 features affect a customer's lifetime!

     New chiropractors are more likely to stick around longer Using a coupon with a first order positively correlates with lifespan Buying expensive items contributes negatively to lifespan Free or reduced shipping doesn't seem to extend lifetime

-# Criticisms and Future Work:
+# Criticisms and Future Work

   RockTape stopped dividing up their affiliations with such fine granularity in 2015.
 There may be some unavoidable information leakage here, since people who are assigned to "antiquated" affiliations are by default, older customers.